 I dreamt I was a cartographer.
 I spent my days exploring.
-Hiking to the top of forest covered mountains, taking note of the indigenous flora.
-Being careful not to disrupt the animals as they drank from the stream beds.
-At night, I was a draftsman, charting my days journeys by candle light.
+Hiking to the top of forest covered mountains.
+Taking note of the indigenous flora.
+Careful not to disrupt the animals as they drank from the stream beds.
+At night, I was a draftsman, charting my days journey by candle light.
 Undulating concentric shapes, patterns and tones fill my note pads.
 I gave shape to the land's textures.

 I dreamt I was a botanist.
 My work began at dawn, inside a house of glass interlaced with cobwebbed steel.
 Inside a tangle of leaf, vine and petal.
-I was caring for plants, while cataloging their growth and permutations.
-Some days, I would sweat as the noon day sun peered through the foliage and skylights.
-On a somber day, I might sit among the moss, listening to the rain beating down above me.
+I was caring for plants.
+Cataloging their growth and mutations.
+Some days, I would sweat as the noon day sun peered through the foliage overhead.
+On a somber day I would lay in the moss, listening to the rain beating down above me.

 I dreamt I was an archivist.
 Making my way, each day, among the great library's ancient stacks.
-I Examined records and transcripts of ancient tales and exploits.
+I examined records, transcripts, myths and legends.
 Gathering the writings, artifacts and culture of civilizations from across the continents.
-I was careful to preserve each loose piece of paper, taking care when handling elderly tomes.
+I was careful to preserve each loose piece of paper.
+I took care when handling bone dry tomes.
 My life was consumed with the whispers of days long past.